Masa331/pohoda/README.md

 </dat:dataPack>
 ```

-This `<inv:parameters>` element can't contain(from it's definition) nothing else than `<inv:parameter>` element(multiple times possibly).
+This `<inv:parameters>` element can't contain(from it's definition) nothing else than `<inv:parameter>` multiple times.
 In such cases i'v made a shortcut and when you call `invoice.invoice_header.parameters` you already get array with actuall parameters.

-If the shortcut wasn't there, you would have to get to them like this `invoice.invoice_header.parameters.parameter` which just felt so awkward to me so i made the shortcut.
+If the shortcut wasn't there, you would have to get to them like this: `invoice.invoice_header.parameters.parameter`(=> `[<parameter>, <parameter>, ...]`) which just felt so awkward to me so i made the shortcut.
 But this is true only if the container element really can't contain anything else.
-If it could contain one more different element, then the shortcut isn't there, so beware.
+If it can contain anything else, then the shortcut isn't there, so beware.

+This feature felt really cool at the start but i'm not so sure about it now.
+However it's still here.

-#### Building with namespaces
+### Building with namespaces

 To have your xml builded with explicit namespace declarations you have to pass all namespaces to builder like so: